 - Humber Estuary/The Wash: Trent Aegir, Wiggenhall Wave

-More information about tidal bores
+More about tidal bores in England, Scotland and Wales

 The remainder of this webpage shows photographs and interesting links for the ten featured tidal bores, including articles and videos by local experts.